 Ebola virus disease (EVD or Ebola) is a serious viral infection that can cause hemorrhagic fever.

-Outbreak of Ebola Virus Disease in the Democratic Republic of Congo
+Outbreak of Ebola virus disease in the Democratic Republic of Congo

-The WHO and its partners continue to work with the Government of the DRC to improve the country’s ability to prevent cases, recognize them quickly, treat them and reduce the risk of transmission, in particular through the identification, suveillance and vaccination of contact cases and safe burial procedures.
+The WHO and its partners continue to work with the Government of the DRC to improve the country’s ability to prevent cases, recognize them quickly, treat them and reduce the risk of transmission, in particular through the identification, surveillance and vaccination of contact cases and safe burial procedures.

-Very Low Risk of Transmission in Québec
+Very low risk of transmission in Québec

 No cases of Ebola virus disease have been reported in Québec or Canada.